DIY Home Decor Ideas - Learn the Best DIY Projects

 - decorative shopping bags.

-- Instead of throwing away old newspapers and magazines, you can use them to prepare paper wicker.
-You can make impressive sculptures, boxes, vases and many other objects out of it.
+- Instead of throwing old newspapers and magazines away, you can use them to prepare paper wicker.
+It can be used for impressive sculptures, boxes, vases and many other objects.

 - You can repaint old tin cans or decorate them using decoupage.
 They can be used as decorative containers for pens or other small objects.